rise-tools/rise-tools/README.md

 This repo contains the following packages:

-- `packages/core` - React Native Templates core library
+- `packages/react` - React Native Templates core library
-- `packages/ui-tamagui` - Component library based on Tamagui to use with React Native Templates
+- `packages/tamagui` - Component library based on Tamagui to use with React Native Templates
-- `packages/ui-rise` - Component library used by Rise App
+- `packages/kit` - Component library used by the Playground
 - `packages/ws-client` - Websocket client to use with the Websocket server
 - `packages/ws-server` - Websocket server

 As well as the following applications:
-- `apps/rise-mobile` - Rise App: an application to display UI from any remote data source or QR code
+- `apps/mobile` - Mobile application to display UI from any remote data source or QR code
 - `apps/rise-marketing` - Landing page for the Rise App
-- `apps/server` - Art project server and preview web application
+- `example/server` and `example/dashboard` - Art project server and preview web application

 ## Overview